-AS91427 4 Credits Demonstrate understanding of how a cultural process shapes geographic environment (s) (contributes towards L1 Literacy and UE - R & W) AS91429 4 Credits Demonstrate understanding of a given environment(s) through selection and application of geographic concepts and skills (contribute towards L1 Literacy and UE - R & W)
+AS91431 3 Credits Analyse aspects of a contemporary geographic issue (contributes towards Level 1 Literacy and UE-R).
+AS91432 3 Credits Analyse aspects of a geographic topic at a global scale.
+Externally A Assessed Achie evement Standards AS91429 4 Credits Demonstrate understanding of a given environment(s) through selection and application of geographic concepts and skills (contributes towards Level 1 Literacy and UE-R/W).
+AS91426 4 Credits Demonstrate understanding of how interacting natural processes shape a New Zealand geographic environment.